Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 ### Build and test in your Dockerfile

 In this approach, you use your _Dockerfile_ to build your code and run tests.
 The build pipeline has a single step to run `docker build`.
 The rest of the steps are orchestrated by the Docker build process.
 It's common to use a [multi-stage Docker build](https://docs.docker.com/develop/develop-images/multistage-build/) in this approach.
 The advantage of this approach is that your build process is entirely configured in your _Dockerfile_.
 This means your build process is portable from the development machine to any build system.
-One disadvantage is that you can't leverage VSTS and TFS features such as tasks or phases.
+One disadvantage is that you can't leverage VSTS and TFS features such as tasks, phases or test reporting.

 To use this approach for the sample app, create a _Dockerfile_ at the root of your repo with the following content: